 The Marble Hall is one of the architectural highlights in the historic spa district of Bad Ems, which has been a UNESCO World Heritage Site since 2021.
-Together with the spa theater and the casino, it forms the Kursaal building, the magnificent structure directly on the picturesque banks of the Lahn.
+Together with the spa theatre and the casino, it forms the Kursaal building, the magnificent building directly on the picturesque banks of the Lahn.

-The marble hall, built in 1836-39, is also known as "Little Rome".
-The Renaissance Villa Farnesina on the Tiber in Rome is the model of the magnificent hall with its wall paintings and columns made of Lahn valley marble.
-The plans for the ballroom in Bad Ems were provided by the Royal Bavarian building inspector Johann Gottfried Gutensohn.
-The composer Jacques Offenbach worked as a concert master in Bad Ems for 12 years.
-Many of his works were premiered here in the marble hall.
-During this time parts of his most famous operetta "Orpheus from the Underworld" were created.
-The composer wrote about Bad Ems: "I confess that I have a very special preference for Ems", not only that it is the source of my health, it also stimulates my creative imagination in some ways."
+Built in 1836-39, the marble hall is also known as "Little Rome".
+The magnificent hall with its murals and columns made of Lahn Valley marble was modelled on the Renaissance Villa Farnesina on the Tiber in Rome.
+The plans for the ballroom in Bad Ems were drawn up by the Royal Bavarian building inspector Johann Gottfried Gutensohn.
+The composer Jacques Offenbach worked as concertmaster in Bad Ems for 12 years.
+Many of his works were premiered here in the Marble Hall.
+Parts of his probably most famous operetta "Orpheus from the Underworld" were also written during this time.
+The composer wrote about Bad Ems: "I confess that I have a very special fondness for Ems.
+Not only is it the source of my health, it also stimulates my creative imagination in many ways."

-Large parts of the Marble Hall were built from a very special building material, the Lahn marble.
-This is the name given to the limestone that was quarried on a large scale around 40 kilometers to the north, directly on the river.
-Lahn marble can be found in punky buildings all over the world, including the Empire State Building in New York.
+Large parts of the Marble Hall were built from a very special building material, Lahn marble.
+This was the name given to the limestone, which was quarried on a grand scale around 40 kilometres to the north directly on the river.
+Lahn marble can be found all over the world in magnificent buildings, including the Empire State Building in New York.